YueLin301/yuelin301.github.io/_tabs/about.md

 ---
 Hi, this is Yue Lin (or 林越, in Chinese), and welcome to my personal website.
 Currently, I am a research assistant in School of Data Science at The Chinese University of Hong Kong, Shenzhen, fortunately advised by Prof. Baoxiang Wang.
-Here, I will consistently update my experiences, paper summaries, notes, and nearly everything that interests me.
+Here, I will regularly update my experiences, notes, and the computational magic spells of all the techniques that interest me.

 > And how could I bear to be a man, if man were not also a creator and guesser of riddles and redeemer of accidents?
 To redeem those who lived in the past and to recreate all "it was" into "thus I willed it"—that alone should I call redemption.
 >